min0911Y/Plant-OS/README.md

-# About Powerint DOS
+# About Plant OS

-- Powerint DOS is an operating system used for learning purposes only.
+- Plant OS is an operating system used for learning purposes only.
 - At first, the operating system was in 16-bit real mode, but now it is in 32-bit protected mode (386 version).
 - Due to COVID-19, Zhou Zhihao stayed at home and started the project in December 2020.
 - The project was about operating systems and Zhou Zhihao named it 'Powerint,' meaning powerful interrupts that we can use.
 After coding for about a year, the operating system had the normal functionality like MS-DOS but it was still in 16-bit real mode.
 - In December 2021, the writer of Simple OS, Qiu Chenjun, collaborated with Zhou Zhihao.
-They helped Powerint DOS transition into a new world, 32-bit protected mode, and renamed it Powerint DOS 386.
+They helped Plant OS transition into a new world, 32-bit protected mode, and renamed it Plant OS.
-- After over a year of coding, Powerint DOS 386 is continuously improving.
+- After over a year of coding, Plant OS is continuously improving.
+**Anyhow, you should know that Plant OS is made for learning how the computer works, it can't be your everyday OS to work.
+And Plant OS still has many bugs, if you want and can, you can fix the bugs and make a pull request, we will merge.
+By the way, the OS maybe stays in protect mode forever because we are still students, we don't have enough time to improve the OS, forgive us.
+Also, if you find some bugs, you can make a issue, we will fix it up as quickly as possible (if we have enough abilities to fix)**
 ## Build

 **Note: you may need to install nasm, gcc, g++, mtools and qemu before build**